Company: Storage tank didn’t cause fertility clinic failure

 - Ingraham returns to work, complains about censorship

+A message seeking comment was left Tuesday with University Hospitals, which has said about 950 patients were affected, is facing several lawsuits.

+Couples who had stored their eggs and embryos at the clinic had been trying for years to get pregnant, suffered multiple miscarriages or undergone cancer treatments that destroyed their fertility.

-The statement also says the company didn’t have anything to do with the remote alarm system that had been turned off.
+Custom Biogenic Systems also said it didn’t have anything to do with the remote alarm system that had been turned off.
+It said the tank functioned properly by indicating a high-temperature condition and activating a local alarm.

+University Hospitals has said it doesn’t know who shut off the remote alarm, which should have alerted staff to changes in the storage tank’s temperature on the weekend of March 3 when no one was at the lab.

 Seewer reported from Toledo.